JoshLiCoding/Slingshot-Challenge-Trie/README.md

 4. Return list of autocomplete suggestion based on an input prefix
 5. Display the trie

+I satisfactorily completed such task.
+See readmeCLI.md and readMeServer.md to learn more

 ## Inspirations

 The general data structure of Trie was inspired by this [video](https://www.youtube.com/watch?v=AXjmTQ8LEoI) (stopping before the Java implementation at the end)